WayneDW/WayneDW.github.io/_pages/about.md

 <p align="center"> <img class="img-circle img-200" width="100%" src="images/scatter_v3.gif"></p>

-The blogger is focusing on exploratory sampling, fast agentic reasonings, and self-evolution in LLMs.
+The blogger is focusing on exploratory sampling, agentic reasonings, and self-evolution in LLMs.
 He also shares ideas he find insightful and update progress on his own works.

 <!---  I actively contribute to open-source projects such as [Contour Sampler in JAX](https://github.com/blackjax-devs/blackjax) and [NLP in Finance](https://github.com/WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction). -->